shapetheLOLa/kube-mediabox/README.md

 sonarr
 ombi

+There are 2 ways to mount the config volume for the services.
+The default way is a local hostPath for a selected node.
+The other way is to use longhorn.
+If you want to use longhorn, you dont need the nodeSelector for the services.
+Keep in mind that sabnzbd/sonarr/radarr should be on the same node for speed reasons.
+See instructions in the end.

 For the config of each service the cluster needs it on a cluster with a nodeSelector mediabox.
 It is supposed to be in /config/{servicename}

 There is a pv/pvc for shared mount volume for sabnzbd/sonarr/radarr